Resources and energy to Indonesia

 With over 17,000 islands spread across the archipelago, securing resources and energy infrastructure to sustain economic growth is a challenge for the government.
 Spreading the balance of development outside Java and Sumatera is a priority for the government to reduce regional inequality.

 One key budgetary reform was the cut to fuel subsidies implemented early in President Joko Widodo’s term.
 With this move the government aims to shift its spending budget allocation toward infrastructure including power generation.
-The ambitious 35,000 GW power generation target is expected to support the Indonesian Government’s economic growth targets.
+The ambitious 35,000 GW power generation target is expected to support the Indonesian Government’s economic growth targets, however this initiative will be potentially deferred to 2029 for completion.
 On the other hand, improving the country’s regulatory framework is vital.
 With the level of ease of doing business improving slowly, Indonesia may move to encourage more investment realisation in the resources and energy sector.
 With all these factors, Australia’s expertise in resources and energy sector, from both technical and innovation perspective will be a strong proposition to the sector.

 Mining Company Profile